 People travel for many reasons: for fun, to learn, for a cultural experience, to get away, to find themselves.
-And most find beyond that of which they are looking.
+And most find what they’re looking for and so much more.
 Traveling to me, meant an opportunity to immerse myself in Hispanic culture and learn more deeply the wonderful language of Spanish.

 I wouldn’t say I’m terribly babied, or spoiled, but I certainly never had to fend for myself at home in such a way that traveling has made me do.
-I’ve never been a very practical person, nor realistic, that’s definitely not something I picked up from my mom.
+I’ve never been a very practical person, nor realistic.
 Life skills are not my thing, but traveling has made it become so, and I am thankful for that.
-So without further ado, here are a few niches I picked up from exploring the world.
+So, without further ado, here are a few skills I picked up from exploring the world.

 Okay, so this is something I have actually always been good at, but who knew traveling could hone my sleep skills even more?!
 I’ve slept through it all.
 Seriously, name it… Drunkards stumbling around and breaking stuff, roosters crowing at midnight, children screaming, horrific smells, the couple in the bed next to me getting it on.
 I have become the Sandman thanks to the necessity of sleep.

 I don’t cook.
-I tried to make brownies out of a box for mother’s day once, and it came out of the oven like chocolate water.
-Just this week I’ve had to google how to cut certain vegetables, accidentally left a plastic spoon in a hot pan, melting it, and to top it all off, almost burnt Clinton and Ben’s apartment down by leaving on the gas stove.
-But after everything, I think I am finally starting to enjoy it!
+I tried to make brownies out of a box for Mother’s Day once, and it came out of the oven like chocolate water.
+Just this week I’ve had to google how to cut certain vegetables, accidentally left a plastic spoon in a hot pan, melting it, and to top it all off, almost burnt the apartment down by leaving on the gas stove.
+But after all this, I think I am finally starting to enjoy it!
 I now understand why those moms I follow on Facebook harass us with their newly found recipe that they just cooked up.
 The pride is immense!

 4. Judging people

 This sounds horrible, I know, but it is something we all do in one way or another.
 Judgement can be a wonderful thing, especially when you are meeting at least ten people per day.
 You learn who to be wary of, and with whom you might actually want to make friends.
-I am naive and trusting.
-Traveling has cleansed me of about 50 percent of these qualities.
-After being robbed of a little over a hundred dollars in Boquete, I have even had to become suspicious of people in hostels.
+After being robbed of a little over a hundred dollars in Boquete, I have had to become suspicious of people even in my hostels.
 There are good people too, of course, you just need to know what you’re looking for!